jbinary/habahaba-js/README.md

 habahaba-js
 ===========

 Habahaba is an experimental Web XMPP client based on JSLiX — XMPP library for JS based on the XML ORM approach and yate — JS template engine which is similar to XSLT but based on JSON.
-It uses MVC approach to build user interface and a system of plugins to extend it's functionality.
+It uses MVC pattern, strictly separating logic from view, so new views can be written easily, and a system of plugins to extend it's functionality.

 building and installing
 ------------------------